Skip to Content

 The Salt Spring Inn is open daily year-round for breakfast, lunch and dinner for hearty, home-style food.

-You can’t miss it if you’re looking for this restaurant in Ganges – the roses and flowers growing over its picket white fence are eye-catching.
+You can’t miss it if you’re looking for this restaurant in Ganges village – the roses and flowers growing over its picket white fence are eye-catching.

 Feeling healthy?
 The organic salad with goat cheese is excellent.